jeka-dev/jeka/dev.jeka.core/src/main/doc/Reuse Elements - IDE.md

 Jeka offers flexible and powerful mechanisms to reuse build logic, as :
 - Simply add Java dependencies to your *def* classpapath.
-- Import builds from another module (see example [here](https://github.com/jerkar/working-examples/tree/master/springboot-multi-modules))
+- Import build code from another module (see example [here](https://github.com/jerkar/working-examples/tree/master/springboot-multi-modules))
 - Use *plugins*

 ## Add dependencies to *def* classes